Arrington Jones

-Arrington Jones III (born February 16, 1959) is an American former professional football running back who played one season with the San Francisco 49ers of the National Football League (NFL).
-He was selected by the 49ers in the fifth round of the 1981 NFL draft after playing college football at Winston-Salem State University.
+Arrington Jones III (born February 16, 1959) is an American former professional football player who was a running back for one season with the San Francisco 49ers of the National Football League (NFL).
+He was selected by the 49ers in the fifth round of the 1981 NFL draft after playing college football for the Winston-Salem State Rams.

 Early life

 Jones attended John Marshall High School in Richmond, Virginia.

 Jones played for the Winston-Salem State Rams of Winston-Salem State University from 1978 to 1981.

 Professional career

-Jones was selected by the San Francisco 49ers of the NFL with the 122nd pick in the 1981 NFL draft.
+Jones was selected by the San Francisco 49ers of the NFL in the fifth round with the 122nd pick in the 1981 NFL draft.
 He fumbled two kickoff returns in the opening game of the 1981 season at Detroit.
 He was released after that game and never played another NFL game.

 Jones signed with the Denver Broncos on February 12, 1982.
 He was released on July 21, 1982, after failing a physical.

 On November 3, 1982, Jones was signed by the USFL's Washington Federals for the 1983 USFL season.
 He was released by the Federals on February 22, 1983.

 Jones signed with the 49ers again on April 1, 1983.
 He was later released on August 10, 1983.

 Jones signed with the Indianapolis Colts on May, 25, 1984, but was later released.